joana-de-angeles/moviedb/README.md

 ---

-Thank you for checking out **MoviedbAngular**!
+Thank you for checking out **moviedb**!
 If you have any questions or suggestions, feel free to open an issue or contact me.

 Best regards,
 Joana D'Angeles